-The thought of going to jail is a scary and stressfull thought, not only for whoever goes to jail, but also that person’s family and friends.
-The goal of this guide is to offer advice and information that you need to make going to jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever goes to jail, but also that person’s family and friends.
+The goal of this guide is to offer advice and information that you need to make going to jail less stressful.
 If you have a specific question, just ask it in the comment section below, and any feedback or comments that might help other people in the same situation is welcome.

 Jefferson Davis Parish Jail

 Jennings, LA 70546

 Phone Number and Fax Number